21 Best Fishing Spots Near San Diego

 San Diego and the surrounding area is widely regarded as one of the most livable places on Earth.

-What may not be quite so apparent is that despite having so many people, San Diego County offers a tremendous variety of excellent year-round fishing with some of the best trophy bass lakes in America, abundant giant catfish, plentiful panfish and even cool-season stocked trout, not to mention endless saltwater fishing opportunities.
+What may not be quite so apparent is that despite having so many people, San Diego County offers a tremendous variety of excellent year-round fishing with some of the best trophy bass lakes in America, abundant giant catfish, plentiful panfish, and even cool-season stocked trout, not to mention endless saltwater fishing opportunities too vast to cover in this article.

-Besides San Diego itself, the county is home to many more communities, including larger ones such as Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista and San Marcos.
+Besides San Diego itself, the county is home to many more communities, including larger ones such as Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista and San Marcos, or perhaps one of its many military bases and universities.

-Tourists come for the nearly perfect weather and beaches and also flock to attractions including SeaWorld, San Diego Zoo and Safari Park and Legoland.
-The border of Mexico and lure of Tijuana are a quick trip south.
+You might be coming for its beaches, SeaWorld, San Diego Zoo and Safari Park, and Legoland.
+The border of Mexico and the lure of Tijuana are a quick trip south.

 While that’s all fun and good, you’ve come to this article for the fishing opportunities in San Diego County, and there’s a lot here.